Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 It's a tough one.

-i believe it's getting a lot better with like you know since our time at school it has improved a
+better with like you know since our time at school it has improved a lot absolutely but yeah we didn't

-but also to see what animals or birds have been down to the water hole to drink.
+but also to see what animals or birds have been down to the waterhole to drink.

-Just love that idea.
+I love that idea.

 Yeah.